viamrobotics/docs/docs/program/apis/session-manager.md

 ---

 When controlling a robot or fleet with Viam, you want a way to understand the presence of the clients that are communicating with and authenticated to each robot's `viam-server`.
-The period of time during which these clients are present is called a *session*.
+The period of time during which these clients are present is called a *session.*
+Sessions each have [their own API](/program/apis/session), which is a client of `viam-server`.

 Session management: